lukas-schaetzle/face-super-resolution/README.md

 To install the dependencies on a normal pc we have created a pipenv file.
 Please note that the temperature and power usage display will not work here.
 Also, the program will use a different neural network for face detection, as the standard one (which is faster) needs a package specifically designed for the jetson.

 To install dependencies just run `pipenv install` in the project's root directory.
-On windows, pipenv may not be abale to install all dependencies, you likely have to build dlib by yourself (see https://stackoverflow.com/a/49538054/10264920).
+On Windows, pipenv may not be able to install all dependencies, you likely have to build dlib by yourself (see https://stackoverflow.com/a/49538054/10264920).

 We also had some trouble installing pytorch through pipenv.
 I suggest using pip directly to install it with the mentioned install command on pytorch's website.
 E.g. `pipenv run pip install torch===1.5.0 torchvision===0.6.0 -f https://download.pytorch.org/whl/torch_stable.html`